saysimple/saysimple-plugin-devkit/README.md

 # Saysimple plugins devkit

-A tool for viewing and editing saysimple apps.
+A tool for viewing and editing Saysimple apps.
 In this readme you will find how to install and use the devkit and also a tutorial on how to create and develop Saysimple apps